centralinc/browseragent/README.md

   mouse: {
     moveSpeed: 'instant' | 'fast' | 'normal' | 'slow',
     clickDelay: 50, // milliseconds to wait after clicks },
+  scrolling: {
+    /**
+     * When no scroll_amount is provided the agent will use this mode
+     * with ~90 % viewport coverage for page-level scrolling.
+     */
+    mode: 'percentage', // (future-proofed for pixel or element-based modes) /** Default percentage of the viewport to scroll. */
+    percentage: 90,
+    /** Overlap percentage to keep for context during large scrolls. */
+    overlap: 10,
+  },
 };
 ```